Atforestry/localstack/README.md

 # Localstack

 This is the repository to start the whole stack locally.
+You need to have all the repositories cloned in the parent directory.

 Start the stack:
 > make start